aim-qmul/sdx23-aimless/README.md

 We trained the models with no more than 4 GPUs, depending on the resources we had at the time.

-After training, please go to our [submission repository](https://gitlab.aicrowd.com/yoyololicon/cdx-submissions/) and checkout the tag `submission-hdemucs+rnn-music-99k`.
+After training, please go to our [submission repository](https://gitlab.aicrowd.com/yoyololicon/cdx-submissions/).
 Then, copy the last checkpoint of HDemucs (usually located at `lightning_logs/version_**/checkpoints/last.ckpt`) to `my_submission/lightning_logs/hdemucs-64-sdr/checkpoints/last.ckpt` in the submission repository.
 Similarly, copy the last checkpoint of BandSplitRNN to `my_submission/lightning_logs/bandsplitRNN-music/checkpoints/last.ckpt`.
 After these steps, you have reproduced our submission!